ayushi7rawat/Blogs-Backup/ckgag38it002fnqs1awbb1ewf.md

 %[https://www.youtube.com/watch?v=SrvqNAZ2Mh4]

+[Repository for Ultimate Resource in python](https://github.com/ayushi7rawat/Ultimate-Python-Resource-Hub).
+Drop a star if you find it useful!
+Got anything to add?
+Open a PR on the same!

 ## Introduction

 The **email slicer ** is a quite handy program to get the username and domain name from an email address.
 You can play around and even customize it further and send a message to the user with this information.